Reed-CompBio/spras/docs/tutorial/intermediate.rst

 1.2 Example high throughput data
 ---------------------------------

-An example dataset is the EGF response mass spectrometry data, which includes three biological replicates, each with two technical replicates (IMAC and IP).
+An example dataset is using EGF response mass spectrometry data [4]_.
-For each biological replicate, the technical replicates are combined to produce a single dataset of peptide abundances measured over time (0-124 minutes).
+The experiment for this data was repeated three times, known as biological replicates, to ensure the results are consistent.
+Each replicate measures the abundance of peptides at different time points (0-128 minutes) to capture how protein activity changes over time.

 .. note::
     Mass spectrometry is a technique used to measure and identify proteins in a sample.
     It works by breaking proteins into smaller pieces called peptides and measuring their mass-to-charge ratio, which enables identifying which peptide is being measured.
-    The data show how much of each peptide is present, which can show protein levels or protein chemical modifications change under different conditions.
+    The data show how much of each peptide is present, which can show how protein phosphorylation abundances change under different conditions.

-    Since proteins interact with each other in biological pathways, changes in their levels can reveal which parts of a pathway are active or affected.
+    Since proteins interact with each other in biological pathways, changes in their phosphorylation abundances can reveal which parts of a pathway are active or affected.
     By mapping these changing proteins onto known interaction networks, pathway reconstruction algorithms can identify which signaling pathways are likely involved in the biological response to a specific condition.

 Example of one of the biological replicate A with one peptide: